appgate/appgate-autoscale/README.md

 The auto-scaling script needs rights to view the template appliance for the given site, create a new appliance and export it's seed configuration.

-We will create an role called siteX-autoscaling.
+We will create a role called siteX-autoscaling.
 And add the following privileges:
 - View appliances tagged with siteX-autoscaling-template and siteX-autoscaling-instance
 - Create appliances with tag siteX-autoscaling-instance